gidesa/ocvWrapper24/README.md

 returns a pointer to a fresh Feature2d_t binding struct.
 When calling a method of Feature2D class (example: pCvFeature2dcompute) you will use the binding struct as first parameter, not the original Ptr.

+Note an important aspect: all binding structs created with create functions must be deleted, of course.
+But the same is true also for binding structs returned directly from other wrapper functions.
+For example, all structs returned from properties get methods.
+Or all structs returned from the functions for get elements of some vectors types, ex. vector_keypoint.

+All structs not properly deleted cause memory leaks.

+# C++ exception handling

+The C++ and Opencv exceptions are handled by a special handler function in wrapper.
+This function always print the exception message on standard output.
+If the caller application is a console one, than the error messages are visible directly in application window.

+The handler function also call an external handler function, if registered, passing the exception message.
+The external function can be registered calling the DLL function:

+bool     pCvRedirectException(void * func);

+If pointer "func" \> 0 the external handler is registered, if func = 0 the handler is unregistered.

+The signature of external handler has to be:

+void(*customException) (string_t*)

+Regarding Delphi, the main unit OPENCVWrapper.pas (see forward) when initializing register a standard handler, that raise a Delphi exception for every C** or Opencv exception.
+But you can register a different function, with the same signature as the unit one:

+procedure cvException(msg: PCvString_t);

+(Note that the "msg" struct must not be deleted inside cvException or other user custom handler, because after completion it returns to the caller, i.e. the wrapper handler, and this one delete the struct).

+By the way, there is a trick also for Windows Delphi applications to open a console window, just insert {$APPTYPE CONSOLE}
+in the project .dpr source: the forms will be displayed normally, plus a console window will be open.

 # Installation (Windows)

 Download Opencv version 2.4.13.6 from https://sourceforge.net/projects/opencvlibrary/files/opencv-win/2.4.13/opencv-2.4.13.6-vc14.exe/download